Latest Employment Law Articles

 The employer's discretion

-An employer may reserve the right to make an exception to the 'company sick pay scheme' and pay the employer sick pay regardless of whether or not they qualify under the company rules.
+An employer may reserve the right to make an exception to the 'company sick pay scheme' and pay the employee sick pay regardless of whether or not they qualify under the company rules.

-Additionally many sick pay schemes state that payment is 'at the employer's discretion', meaning your employer is able to refuse payment in the instance that they think the absence is unjustified.
+Additionally many sick pay schemes state that payment is 'at the employer's discretion', meaning your employer is able to refuse payment of company sick pay in the instance that they think the absence is unjustified.
 This decision must be made after carefully considering the Equalities Act of 2010, ensuring that the decision has not been influenced by any discrimination or prejudice.

 An employer is not obligated to pay discretionary sick pay in the event that they have paid it in the past, though it is possible for a discretionary arrangement to become part of a contract through 'custom and practice'.
 To find out more about sick pay, please visit our Pay section.

 Returning to work after sickness leave

 Employers are best advised to initiate a return to work chat, acting as an informal assessment, once the employee has returned to the workplace, with the goal of:

 - welcoming the employee back to the workplace

 - assessing the fitness of the employee and the appropriateness of their return to work